horizon-research/CamJ/tutorial/README.md

 )
 ```

-See the [`ComputeUnit`]() documents for its interface details.
-Briefly, in `ComputeUnit` we need to define
+In `ComputeUnit`, we need to define the input and output throughput of that unit.
+The input throughput means the number of elements that must be ready before the unit can start processing.
+The output throughput is the number of output elements generated given that many input elements.
-input and output throughput, the number of cycles it takes to finish computing such number of elements, and energy per operation.
+We also need to specify a `delay` attribute, which indicates the number of cycles it takes to process that many input elements.

 For instance, `ConvUnit` has an input throughput of `32x3x1` and an output throughput of `32x1x1`.
 It takes 3 cycles to finish processing that many elements.

+In addition, CamJ also requires programmers to specify the clock rate and the per operation energy of each compute unit.
 The `location` attribute is used to define where this compute unit is.

 #### Digital Memory Units